Mpowa-IO/Documents/Whitepaper.md

 ### mSDG - SDG-Impact Token

-Indicating which UN SDG goal-indicators are met by certain project NFT's.
+Indicating which UN SDG goal-indicators are met by certain project NFT's. representing impact, according to internationally defined data standard for complete transparency of business impact and activity.

 ### mESG - ESG fund